DACoT-UOCT/plans-parser/README.md

 ## Run Tests

-To run all tests in the project, run this command from the root directory of the repository :
+To run all tests in the project, run this command from the root directory of the repository:

 ```bash
 python -m unittest -v